 5. Make dandelion wine:

 I have a feeling that dandelion wine was the original herb wine.
 Dandelion wine can be made using the entire flower or just the yellow part for a less bitter flavor.
+Store it in a Mason jar as moonshine, give it to friends and relatives as a unique gift.

 Here are a few dandelion wine recipes to try: